MartinLwx/martinlwx.github.io/walrus-operator-in-python/index.md

-# Walrus Operator in Python3.8
+# Walrus Operator in Python 3.8

 > This post is originally written in jupyter notebook and then convert to markdown.
 To get the original notebook files.
 Please check the [repo](https://github.com/MartinLwx/oh_my_python)